History, Perfumes

 Floral: This is the largest category and includes fragrances that primarily feature the scents of flowers.
 It is further divided into subcategories like Floral White (white flowers such as jasmine, tuberose, and lily of the valley), Floral Green (green and natural-smelling floral notes), and Floral Woody Musk (floral notes combined with woody and musky elements).

-Oriental: This category is characterized by warm, exotic, and sensual scents.
-It is divided into Oriental Soft (light and powdery), Oriental Floral (floral with oriental base), and Oriental Woody (woody with oriental base).
+Oriental: This category is characterised by warm, exotic, and sensual scents.
+It is divided into Oriental Soft (light and powdery), Oriental Floral (floral with an oriental base), and Oriental Woody (woody with an oriental base).

 Woody: Fragrances in this family feature predominantly woody scents.
 It includes subcategories like Woody Earthy (earthy and mossy), Woody Fresh (woody with a fresh and citrus touch), and Woody Oriental (woody with oriental base notes).

-Fresh: This category consists of crisp, clean, and invigorating scents.
+Fresh: This category consists of crisp, clean, and refreshing scents.
 It includes subcategories like Aromatic Fougère (herbal and fern-like scents), Citrus (citrus-based scents), and Water (aquatic and marine scents).

-Each of these four main categories can be further divided into more specific subcategories, resulting in a comprehensive representation of different fragrance types.
-The fragrance wheel helps both consumers and perfume professionals to understand the aromatic composition of a fragrance and find scents that suit their preferences.
+These four main categories can be further divided into more specific subcategories, comprehensively representing different fragrance types.
+The fragrance wheel helps both consumers and perfume professionals understand a fragrance’s aromatic composition and find scents that suit their preferences.

 Fragrance creators and marketers also use the fragrance wheel to identify market gaps and trends, allowing them to develop new and innovative perfumes that cater to different consumer preferences.